John Maclean (sportsperson): Sports career

 He participated in the 2001 Sydney to Hobart Yacht Race as part of Team Aspect, which came second in its division.
 In 2006, he took part in the Ultraman endurance challenge in Hawaii.
 He took up rowing in 2007 and won the male single category in the national championships that year.
 He was partnered with the winner of the female singles championship, Kathryn Ross, and went on to win silver medals with her at the 2007 Munich World Rowing Championships and the 2008 Beijing Paralympics in the TA2x events.
 He retired from the sport after the Beijing Paralympics but returned with Ross in 2011, winning a bronze medal at that year's World Rowing Championships in Bled, Slovenia and two gold medals in the 2011 International Adaptive Regatta in Italy.
 He did not make it to the rowing team for the 2012 London Paralympics because Gavin Bellis was slightly faster than him at the Gavirate International Regatta in Italy in April 2012.
 In January 2013, he competed in the inaugural sprint-distance Australian Paratriathlon Championships, coming second in the TRI-1 classification behind TRI-1 World Champion Bill Chaffey.

 On 26 October 2014, he completed the Nepean Triathlon without his wheelchair, with the aid of carbon-fibre leg braces and walking poles for the running component, after regaining some use of his legs through Ware K Tremor therapy.
 He plans to continue competing in running events without using his wheelchair.

 Personal

 Maclean lives in Penrith with his second wife, Amanda (née Roberts) and their son; the couple have been married since 2009.
 He was previously married to Michelle from 1990 to 1994.
 In 1998, he founded the John Maclean Foundation, which assists wheelchair users under the age of 18.
 He works as a motivational speaker; his clients have included eBay and Pfizer.
-He has written two memoirs: Sucking the Marrow out of Life: The John Maclean Story with Paul Connolly (2005) and Full Circle: One Life, Many Lessons with Lynne Cossare (2009).
+He has written three memoirs: Sucking the Marrow out of Life: The John Maclean Story with Paul Connolly (2005), Full Circle: One Life, Many Lessons with Lynne Cossare (2009) and How Far Can You Go?
+My 25-Year Quest to Walk Again with Mark Tabb (2016).